modular/modular/KGEN/docs/public/programming-manual.md

 ```

 Notice that the code consumes one of the fields: for the duration of
-`other_stuff()` the `str1` field is completely uninitialized.
+`other_stuff()`, the `str1` field is completely uninitialized.
 Fortunately for
 the code above, `str1` is reinitialized before it is used by the `use` function
-- and if it weren’t, Mojo will reject the code with an uninitialized field
+- and if it weren’t, Mojo would reject the code with an uninitialized field
 error.

 Mojo's rule on this is powerful and intentionally straightforward: fields can be
 temporarily consumed, but the "whole object" must be constructed with the
-aggregate type’s initializer, and destroyed with the aggregate destructor.
+aggregate type’s initializer and destroyed with the aggregate destructor.
 This
 means that it isn’t possible to create an object by initializing its fields, nor
 is it possible to tear down an object by destroying its fields: